-The Senate Education Committee favorably reports an Assembly Committee Substitute for Assembly Bill No. 3196.
+The Senate Education Committee favorably reports Senate Bill No. 2349.

 This bill requires the State Board of Education, in coordination with the Commissioner of Education, to administer the New Jersey Graduation Proficiency Assessment as a field test for 11th grade students expected to graduate as part of the class of 2023.
 Under no circumstances would results of the field test, a substitute competency test, or any other demonstration of proficiency through techniques and instruments other than a standardized test be used as a prerequisite for graduation for students expected to graduate as part of the class of 2023.
 The bill also requires the State Board of Education and the Commissioner of Education to use the results of the test to assist in the development of State assessments for future graduating classes.
 Nothing in the bill would be construed to alter or amend local graduation requirements adopted by a board of education.